 Want to read more of my stuff?
 Here’s a good one: 6 Lies About Immigrants Trump Hopes You Believe.
-Or try this one: The Drunken, Rapey Elephant In The Room.
+Or try this one: A Letter To My Younger Self.
 Or maybe you’ll like this one: “A Humble Recommendation” by Guest Author Johnny Quick

 Need more articles like this in your life?
 Click here to sign up for emails from my mom’s favorite blogger!